Moodswings in This Order: Music and lyrics

+“What MITO represents is that my good moments are always destroyed by my doubts,” he says.
+“So it’s a journey of trying to find that perfect story or moment, like an idea or concept or understanding of myself, and not let it be so infiltrated by my downs/MITO.”

 Critical reception

 Sofiana Ramli of NME rated the EP 4 out of 5 stars.
 According to her, it is a "well thought out concept that isn’t too overly ambitious."
 She concluded that "DPR Ian is carving out a space for himself in the R&B world, and the mark that he’s about to leave on the scene won’t make him go unnoticed."